epogrebnyak/econometrics-navigator/source/techniques/ols.rst

 Common steps:

-0. think of what explanatory variables may explain a dependent variable
-1. specify model: select
+1. specify model: select explanatory variables, transform them if needed
-regressors, transform variables
 2. estimate coefficients
 3. elaborate on model quality (hardest part)
 4. to go 0 or 1 if needed